bejibay/UserAuthentication/README.md

 # User Authentication
 * Account creation and login is a common features of many web applications.
-* With the user authentication you can create an account and also verify your credentials when logging in.
+* With the user authentication you can create an account and also verify your credentialswhen logging in.
 ## Technologies used
-* The User-Authentication is created with PHP OOP, HTML, JavaScript and CSS
+* The UserAuthentication is created with PHP OOP, MYSQL, HTML, JavaScript and CSS
 * The frontend consists of html embemded in PHP files
 * The backend consists of PHP scripts
+* The database is created with MYSQL
 ## Scripts
-* config.php for database login.
+* config.php for database login configuration
-* src/model/data.php for class.
+* src/model/data.php cobtains the class properties and the methods.
-* src/controller/functions for all functions.
-* index.php for routing.
+* src/controller/functions.php contains the various functions that call the class properties and methods.
+* index.php is the file that brings all files to central point and it also manages the routes.
 ## Application
-* the User Authorisation can be applied and enhanced with user authentications
+* The User Authorisation can be applied and modified for use for account creation and login
+* It can be enhanced with a routing system like that of an MVC framework